 The prefix 'costo' simply means related to the ribs.
 'Chondr-' means related to the cartilage and '-itis' is the medical ending (suffix) that means inflammation.

 In costochondritis, there is inflammation in either the costochondral, costosternal or sternoclavicular joints (or a combination).
-This causes pain and tenderness, that tends to be worse with movement and pressure.
+This causes pain and tenderness, which tends to be worse with movement and pressure.

 Bornholm disease is another similar condition.
 However, it is caused by a viral illness and leads to muscle aches and pains, as well as chest pain.
 Coxsackievirus B is the usual cause of Bornholm disease (although echovirus and Coxsackievirus A can be responsible).
-See separate leaflet called Bornholm Disease.
+See separate leaflet called Bornholm Disease for more details.

 Important information regarding chest pain